Lemoncode/rerender-vs-surgical-updates/README.md

 ```

-The above fix still works but we are calling the `getFiltered` function even if we only changes the color.
+The above fix still works but we are calling the `getFiltered` function even if we only change the theme color.

 In most applications this may not be a problem, but if we need a good user experience on devices with fewer resources, for example on mobile device, we may want to avoid unnecessary calculations.